AnsuyaPanwar/Aerofit-Descriptive-Statistics-Probability/README.md

 ## 2. PREPARE
 ### Data Storage:
 The public dataset is completely available on the public platform where it stores and consolidates all available datasets for analysis.
-The specific individual datasets at hand can be obtained at this link below: https://d2beiqkhq929f0.cloudfront.net/public_assets/assets/000/001/125/original/aerofit_treadmill.csv?1639992749
+The specific individual datasets at hand can be obtained at this link below: <a href = "https://d2beiqkhq929f0.cloudfront.net/public_assets/assets/000/001/125/original/aerofit_treadmill.csv?1639992749" > Click here <a/>
 ### Tools Used:
   1. Google_Collab
 ### 3. ACT